vmware/Holodeck/docs/index.md

 ### Holorouter Overview

 HoloRouter is an appliance that serves as the infrastructure backbone for Holodeck.
 It provides infrastructure services such as Layer-3 routing, Firewall, DHCP, DNS, NTP, BGP, Proxy, Job scheduling, etc. Through these services, HoloRouter connects the nested VCF environment to the external networks.
 It also provides inter-connectivity between different networks in the nested VCF environment.
-For Site-a, VLANs 0, 10 through 25 and for Site-b, VLANs 40 through 58 are used.
+If you are not using custom VLANs for Holodeck, then for Site-a, VLANs 0, 10 through 25 and for Site-b, VLANs 40 through 58 are used.
 It is equipped with a built-in webtop (Desktop UI) which allows users access to HoloRouter via a GUI.
 Through the webtop service, users get easy GUI access to the nested VCF environment.

 Scope of Services:
 - DNS: local to Site-a and Site-b of nested VCF environment, acts as forwarder